NTRUEncrypt

+That $X^N = 1$ in this ring has the effect that multiplying a polynomial by $X$ rotates the coefficients of the polynomial.
+A map of the form $f \mapsto fg$ for a fixed $g \in R$ thus produces a new polynomial $fg$ where every coefficient depends on as many coefficients from $f$ as there are nonzero coefficients in $g$.

+NTRU has three integer parameters (N, p, q), where N is the polynomial degree bound, p is called the small modulus, and q is called the large modulus; it is assumed that N is prime, q is always (much) larger than p, and p and q are coprime.
+Plaintext messages are polynomials modulo p but ciphertext messages are polynomials modulo q.
+Concretely the ciphertext consists of the plaintext message plus a randomly chosen multiple of the public key, but the public key may itself be regarded as a multiple of the small modulus p, which allows the holder of the private key to extract the plaintext from the ciphertext.

 History

 The NTRUEncrypt Public Key Cryptosystem is a relatively new cryptosystem.

 The first version of the system, which was simply called NTRU, was developed around 1996 by three mathematicians (Jeffrey Hoffstein, Jill Pipher, and Joseph H. Silverman).
 In 1996 these mathematicians together with Daniel Lieman founded the NTRU Cryptosystems, Inc. and were given a patent (now expired) on the cryptosystem.

 During the last ten years people have been working on improving the cryptosystem.
 Since the first presentation of the cryptosystem, some changes were made to improve both the performance of the system and its security.
 Most performance improvements were focused on speeding up the process.
 Up till 2005 literature can be found that describes the decryption failures of the NTRUEncrypt.
 As for security, since the first version of the NTRUEncrypt, new parameters have been introduced that seem secure for all currently known attacks and reasonable increase in computation power.

 Now the system is fully accepted to IEEE P1363 standards under the specifications for lattice-based public-key cryptography (IEEE P1363.1).